mdodis/mdodis.github.io/README.md

 Hello!
 My name is Michael Dodis, and this is a short page for me to show off all my projects!
 And to talk about my experience with computers.

-Edit: This may server a dual purpose as a blog.
+Edit: This may serve a dual purpose as a blog.
 I'll be looking through some other projects (either unfinished or abandoned and I'll post them here over time).

 ## Completed Projects